- Forgetting is a natural and necessary part of life. It allows us to move on from bad experiences, and it helps us make new memories.

 Now, how did he arrive at his memory theory?

 Hermann Ebbinghaus is considered one of the fathers of experimental psychology due to his first-in-history systematic study of memory, published in 1885.
 He conducted several experiments on human learning and forgetting that led him to conclude that forgetting over long periods is proportional to how often something has been remembered previously.
-This discovery meant that it’s not just about how much information you’re exposed to but it’s also important how frequently these memories are recalled again.
+This discovery meant that it’s not just about how much information you’re exposed to, but it’s also important how frequently these memories are recalled again.

-Not only did the work of Ebbinghaus inspire future generations of memory researchers, but he also campaigned for additional funding for memory research and supported scientific research in psychology at a time when psychology was seen as a sort of pseudoscience to many scientists.
+Not only did the work of Ebbinghaus inspire future generations of memory researchers, but he also campaigned for additional funding for memory research and supported scientific research in psychology at a time when psychology was seen as a sort of pseudoscience by many scientists.

 How to combat the curve of forgetting